Driving with your stash in tow is not as simple as you might think.

 The DEA states that a first offense of carrying less than 50kg of marijuana across state lines can result in a 5-year prison sentence and a $250,000 fine.

 This is true for medical marijuana too.
 Because medical marijuana is still illegal under federal law (it’s the only state law that has made it legal in some areas), crossing borders with it in your car or on your person is a federal crime.
 If you rely on medical marijuana, your best bet is to travel to a state where it’s legal and pick up a new prescription while you’re there.

-The open container laws refer to traveling with an opened supply of a substance, usually alcohol.
+Open-container laws refer to traveling with an open supply of a substance, usually alcohol.
 In some states, you can’t drive with an open bottle of alcohol in certain areas of the car, as it’s a sign you may have been drinking it.
 But is this the same with weed?

 Essentially, yes.
-While details on the laws do vary from state to state, one law that exists virtually across the board is that weed must be kept in a sealed, unopened container at all times while traveling.
+While details on the laws do vary from state to state, one law that exists virtually across the board is that weed must be kept in a sealed, unopened container at all times while traveling in a car.
 If it’s found with a broken seal, you could face charges of both fines and prison time.

 To be clear, this law applies in states where cannabis is fully illegal.
 Having cannabis in your car in a state where cannabis is not legal will, naturally, result in a much more serious penalty.

 Many states also require you to keep your sealed container of cannabis in the trunk of your car, or at least away from the driving area (such as in the back seat) if you don’t have a trunk.
-If you’re unsure of the rules where you are, play it safe and put it in the trunk just in case.
+The best idea is to play it safe and put your stash in the trunk wherever you are.